-And of course, as its name implies, the M65 RGB Elite is replete with well-executed RGB lighting that is especially striking on the white version.
+And of course, as its name implies, the M65 RGB Elite is loaded with well-executed RGB lighting that is especially striking on the white version.

 If you’re a proponent of lighter gaming mice, or if you’re looking to upgrade your older M65 model, the Corsair M65 RGB Elite might just be the mouse to beat at $60.
 It’s not exactly a cheap mouse, but I find that the price tag is well deserved.